Likash28/RAG-Using-OpenAI-LLM/README.md

 # 🧠 Depression RAG Assistant

 A specialized Retrieval-Augmented Generation (RAG) system designed to provide accurate, evidence-based information about depression and mental health.
-Built with FastAPI, Gemini LLM, and a beautiful Glass UI interface.
+Built with FastAPI, OpenAI LLM, and a beautiful Glass UI interface.

 ## ✨ Features